Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Conclusion

 (2) The device noise, like SPAM, dephasing and CNOT errors, leads to even less accurate results.
 While the fitting procedure introduced above can overcome the more pronounced two-peak structure around \(\omega=0\), its results are always too low, as even the physical peaks of the self-energy are shifted.
-Therefore, by performing self-consistent simulations with scaled noise of a real backend, we demonstrate that the noise rates of current quantum computers have to be improved by an order of magnitude in order to obtain numerical results with acceptable accuracy.
+Therefore, by performing self-consistent simulations with scaled noise of a real backend (with SPAM, dephasing and CNOT errors), we demonstrate that the noise rates of current quantum computers have to be improved by an order of magnitude in order to obtain numerical results with acceptable accuracy for the VQE-based determination of the GF in the Lehmann representation.
+However, with a post-processing IC-ZNE only for the GS the GF can be significantly improved, even on current NISQ devices which, however, requires additional QC resources.

-(3) A self-consistent calculation on real quantum hardware based on the Lehmann representation requires a large amount of quantum resources which is currently not available.
-For the two-site DMFT model these are 9 VQE simulations and the calculation of 8 transition matrix elements for the calculation of one GF, which requires several hours on current QC hardware.
-As this is necessary in each of the at least 10 iterations of the DMFT self-consistency loop, it would run for several days, unless a parallel execution of the VQE were possible.
-For more complex systems, a solver for excited states is needed, as \(\binom{N}{n + 1} + \binom{N}{n - 1}\) electron and hole states have to be determined for a system with \(N\) orbitals and \(n\) electrons in the ground state.
-The variational quantum deflation method \cite{Higgott2019} has an exponential scaling and can not be parallelized, as the determination of the \(m\)th state requires the calculation of the overlap with all previously found \(m-1\) other states in each VQE iteration.
-Contrary, the subspace search VQE method \cite{Nakanishi2019} scales exactly with the number of states required and is parallelizable, as one expectation value has to be calculated for each of the orthogonal input states with the same parameter set.
-On the other hand, semi-classical matrix-based approaches like quantum subspace expansion \cite{McClean2017} or quantum equation of motion \cite{Ollitrault2020,Rizzo2022} may even show a better scaling, as they require only one VQE optimization of the ground state and the measurement of transition matrix elements in a basis created by application of excitation operators to the ground state.
+(3) A self-consistent calculation on real quantum hardware based on the Lehmann representation requires a large amount of quantum resources, when all states are determined by variational algorithms.
+For the two-site DMFT model these are 9 VQE simulations and the calculation of 8 transition matrix elements for the calculation of one GF.
+Without any parallelization this requires several hours on current QC hardware.
+As this is necessary in each of the at least 10 iterations of the DMFT self-consistency loop, it would run on a single QPU for several days.
+Although possible in principle, the financial costs due to the current pricing for QPU time renders such a calculation hardly feasible in practice.
+As pointed out in Sec.\ \ref{Sec:Discussion}, a large number of states has to be calculated for larger systems.
+The VQD \cite{Higgott2019} has a polynomial scaling and can not be parallelized, due to its iterative structure.
+Contrary, the SSVQE \cite{Nakanishi2019} scales with the number of states required and is parallelizable.
+The semi-classical matrix-based approaches like QSE \cite{McClean2017} or QEOM \cite{Ollitrault2020,Rizzo2022} may show a better scaling behavior, as they require only one VQE optimization of the GS and the measurement of transition matrix elements.
+However, the growth in the subspace leads to a large number of Pauli-terms that have to be calculated.